Spredzy/python-c14client/README.rst

 python-c14client
 ================

-A python client for Online.net C14 storage solution.
+A (quickly hacked) python client for Online.net C14 storage solution.
+Will suffer major changes in the comming release.
+Main point is to demostrate that python-c14 does actually work as expected.

 **Note**: One needs to export its token to the environment variable ``$C14_TOKEN``.